JinraeKim/ParametrisedConvexApproximators.jl/README.md

     or a matrix for multiple conditions via multi-threading, i.e., `size(x) = (n, d)`.

 ### Dataset
-- `SimpleDataset <: DecisionMakingDataset` is used for analytically-expressed cost functions.
+- `DecisionMakingDataset` is used for analytically-expressed cost functions.

 ### Trainer
 - `SupervisedLearningTrainer`